-As earlier mentioned in this chapter, the 4300C needs to reference a temperature coefficient and a temperature reference to calculate the compensated value.
-Stored in the instruments memory are six configurations that can be selected.
-Table 8 illustrates the values associated to each of the configurations.
+As earlier mentioned, the 4300C needs to reference a temperature coefficient and a temperature reference to calculate the compensated value.
+Stored in the instrument's memory are six configurations that can be selected.
+The table below illustrates the values associated to each of the configurations.